 How to Carve a Ham

 One of the most common mistakes is crowding yourself into a too-small area to carve.
-You’ll only make it hard for yourself if you have too small a cutting board, no place to shift your slices, or not enough room to manuever your arms.
-We suggest setting up a large cutting board at a normal working height (don’t hunch over the table to carve in front of your guests).
-You’ll need some elbow room.
+If your cutting board is too small, you’re making this task harder than it needs to be.
+You’ll also want to set up your carving board at a normal working height (don’t hunch over the table to carve in front of your guests) and leave yourself some elbow room.

 Step 2: Carve off a boneless section

 After baking the ham and letting it rest, arrange the ham cut-side down on the cutting board.
 This positions the bone perpendicular to the board.
 Use the fork to pierce the top corner of the meat, inserting it deep enough to hold the ham but positioning it out of the way of your knife.
 Locate the bone and carve down alongside it toward the cutting board, removing the boneless section of meat.